 Use Cases of Aptitude Tests

-For campus recruitments it is always ideal to incorporate basic analytical, verbal and logical reasoning tests as recruiters do not have any first-hand knowledge about a candidate, this overall assessment lead to data driven hiring decision.
+For campus recruitments it is always ideal to incorporate basic analytical, verbal and logical reasoning tests as recruiters do not have any first-hand knowledge about a candidate, this overall assessment leads to data-driven hiring decision.

-Type #1 Lateral Hiring: Hiring for a Senior role from other organization
+Type 1 – Lateral Hiring: Hiring for a Senior role from another organization